Nick Moore (American football): Baltimore Ravens

 On March 26, 2020, Moore signed with the Baltimore Ravens.
 He was waived during final roster cuts on September 5, and signed to the Ravens' practice squad the next day.
 He was elevated to the active roster on December 2 for the team's week 12 game against the Pittsburgh Steelers after Morgan Cox was placed on the COVID-19 list, and reverted to the practice squad after the game.
 On January 18, 2021, Moore signed a reserve/futures contract with the Ravens.
 On January 25, the Ravens announced that they would be parting ways with Cox and going with Moore for the next season.

 On March 9, 2022, the Ravens placed an exclusive-rights free agent tender on Moore.
 He was named second-team All-Pro for his performance during the 2022 season.

 During the 2023 offseason, Moore tore his Achilles tendon, ending his season, with Tyler Ott filling in for the Ravens during 2023.
 Moore returned for the 2024 season.

+On January 2, 2026, the Ravens signed Moore to a four-year contract extension.